maurges/every-rust-gui-library/notes.md

 paranoia of how my choice will fail down the line.
 Let's try the most stupid approach first I guess.

-I though it would be a good idea to make my TodoItem a view into todo state, then create a list of states and a list view with TodoItem as a delegate.
+I thought it would be a good idea to make my TodoItem a view into todo state, then create a list of states and a list view with TodoItem as a delegate.
 But I can't figure out how can I do state projections, and without that it's impossible/a pain in the ass with callback.
 I guess I already do this as a